SeokLeeUS/behavioral_cloning/README.md

 ```

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was 5 as evidenced by ...
+The ideal number of epochs was 5 as evidenced by following experimental trials.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.

 ```sh